The various translation and research projects taken up by the IOSS are as follows:

 SRI GURU PANTH PARKASH:

 Sri Guru Panth Prakash was written by Rattan Singh Bhangoo who was in a unique position to record the episodes narrated in the epic, since he had first hand information on these events through his father and grandfather who were active participants in the high drama of Sikh history during the 18th century.
 The epic was discovered and first published by Bhai Vir Singh in 1914, and has since seen four editions.
 The SGPC published an edited version of this granth in 1984, with suitable comments and explanations, which has been adopted as basis for this translation.
 Access to this great epic has so far been limited to Punjabi knowing readers only.
 The vast English knowing audiences have, however, remained unaware of this great epic, and have thus been deprived of the inspiration it carries.
 To meet this keenly felt need, the Institute of Sikh Studies decided to produce an English translation.
 Prof. Kulwant Singh, who was commissioned to do it, has done an excellent job, and its Volume I with eighty-one episodes has been published by the IOSS and is available in the market.
 The second volume concludes the story of the origin of the Khalsa and its rise to power.
-Its transaltion is also complete and is pending with the SGPC for publication
+Its transaltion is also complete.

 SRI GUR SOBHA: